UVLRick/lty.github.io/_pages/publications.md

 ## Research Grants

-1. "Research on typical underwater object recognition based on optical vision system in an AUV platform", the Fundamental Research Funds for the Central Universities in China, 2018.09-2020.09, 30, 000 RMB.
+1. "Research on typical underwater object recognition based on optical vision system in an AUV platform", the Fundamental Research Funds for the Central Universities in China (No. 201861009), 2018.09-2020.09, 30, 000 RMB.